ApfelTeeSaft/Z80-Emu/README.md

 1. Clone the repository or download the source files.
 2. Open **Visual Studio 2022**.
-3. Open the .sln project file within Visual Studio 2022.
+3. Open the .sln project file in Visual Studio 2022.

 ### Building and Running